What’s on in Sydney in November 2023

 In the last four weeks of spring, the city enjoys some of the loveliest weather of the year.
 It is also Jacaranda season when a purple haze covers the footpaths of many Sydney suburbs.

-No huge events mean prices in hotels are reasonable and attractions are not as busy in the next few months.
+No large annual events mean prices in hotels are reasonable and attractions are not as busy as they will become in the next few months.

 Average Temperatures: 24-16°C (61-75°F)